lakshya076/Cinematch/README.md

   ```python3
   pip3 install -r requirements.txt
   ```

+## Exit Codes
+If the program ends with code
+- -2 -> OSError
+- -3 -> MySQL not installed
+- -4 -> MySQL data is not loaded.
+Download it from here [here](https://onedrive.live.com/download?resid=CE0726DF5343E9A8%21107&authkey=!AG5TfhYfUiOcQT8)

 ## Contributing
 - [Pull Requests](https://github.com/lakshya076/Cinematch/pulls) are welcome but for major changes or improvements, please open an [issue](https://github.com/lakshya076/Cinematch/issues) first to discuss the changes.